Should You Bet on Only One Sport?

 Even if you stick to betting on one sport, you could still be in a position where you’re spreading yourself too thin.
 That’s easy enough to do nowadays because virtually every sports betting platform offers in-game betting, also called “live betting”.

-MLB baseball, for example, offers one of the most comprehensive selectiona of in-game bets of any sport.
+MLB baseball, for example, offers one of the most comprehensive selections of in-game bets of any sport.
 You can literally bet on every single at-bat if you wish.
 One of the most popular in-game bets is betting on if a hitter will produce a hit during his next at-bat.

 You can also bet on how the next at-bat will go, aside from simply betting a hit.
 You can bet on whether they will strike out, walk, get hit by a pitch, hit a double, homer, or any other outcome.
 Here are some of the other in-game sports bets available to baseball fans.